javicps/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways.md

 ---
-title: How to configure Transit Gateway
+title: How to configure AWS Transit Gateway
 ---